kubernetes/sig-release/release-team/role-handbooks/documentation-guides/update-release-docs-new.md

 *   Triage:
     *   Decide what must go out with release, what can be published just after the release.
     *   Determine how much effort will be required to review the doc(s).
-        *   Is it a complex feature needing specific reviewers?
+        *   Is it a complex enhancement needing specific reviewers?
         *   Is it a long doc?
 Is it several docs?
         *   Do you have edit permissions to help speed up the turnaround?
 If not, request that they check the [Allow edits from maintainers](https://help.github.com/articles/allowing-changes-to-a-pull-request-branch-created-from-a-fork/) checkbox.
 *   Get the PR author to help find tech reviewers.